 Do not drastically alter the bird’s diet by offering foods or supplements they do not ordinarily eat.
 Doing so can make an unwell chicken feel even worse and negatively alter their gut bacteria, creating serious digestive health crisis.
 Chickens with a beak injury may find it difficult, if not painful to pick up pieces of feed.
 It can be helpful to add water to their feed to make a wet mash that is the consistency of grits, not soup.
 Remove and clean the dish, replacing it with freshly mixed feed every few hours to avoid mold growth.

 REMINDER: Locate a veterinarian in your area before you need one

 It is advisable to locate a veterinarian who will treat chickens before an emergency arises.
-A visit to his or her office to meet the staff can be the difference between being seen during a crisis and being told the vet has no time to examine a new patient.
+A visit to their office to meet the staff can be the difference between being seen during a crisis and being told the vet has no time to examine a new patient.
 Have a backup plan, too.
 Find out who covers for that vet when they are on vacation and keep both phone numbers in your first aid kit.
 Even if the vet is not a certified poultry veterinarian, many practitioners have some experience with birds or chickens and will agree to help an animal in a life-threatening situation.
 See a list of board certified avian veterinarians here.